ChrisMavrommatis/ocmp/README.md

 - `package` will run `gulp-clean-packages`, `build` and will package the files and output them to the `dist/packages` directory.

-- `generate-ssl` *(Linux Only)* will generate the ssl certificates for running the docs with https locally.
+- `generate-ssl` *(Linux Only)* will generate the SSL certificates for running the docs with HTTPS locally.
 After you generate the certificates you need to install the `localhost.crt` found in `docs/_ssl` to your browser.

 ### Secondary commands

 These commands are mainly used internally within the main ones.
 You can prefix any of them with `npm run` to run them.
 For example to run `jekyll-serve-docs` do `npm jekyll-serve-docs`.

-- `jekyll-serve-docs` will serve jekyll locally.
+- `jekyll-serve-docs` will serve Jekyll locally.
 It will cd into `docs` first as a support for github pages.
-- `jekyll-serve-docs-ssl` as above but with certificates for https support.
+- `jekyll-serve-docs-ssl` as above but with certificates for HTTPS support.
 - `gulp-build-docs-src` will build the docs source files.
 Used by `serve`.
 - `gulp-clean-docs` will clean the `docs/css` and `docs/js`.
 Used by `serve`.
 - `gulp-clean-jekyll` will delete the `.dev` directory.